Scalable Spatial Stream Network (S3N) Models: Introduction

 \section{Introduction}

 Freshwater ecosystems are among the most diverse on Earth, providing essential benefits such as fisheries, clean drinking water, material resources, and cultural value to billions of people \citep{Lynch2023}.
 Despite covering a small fraction of the planet’s surface, fresh waters also support roughly 12\% of all described animal species, including nearly one-third of all vertebrates \citep{Darwall2018}.
-However, freshwater biodiversity is facing severe and accelerating declines—vertebrate populations in freshwater ecosystems are decreasing at nearly four times the rate of those in marine or terrestrial environments and have greater projected extinction rates in the future \citep{Tickner2020_GlobalFWBiodiversityLoss, Urban2024_climatechange}.
-Species face intense pressure from a wide range of persistent and emerging threats, including climate change, land-use modification, pollution, invasive species, infectious diseases, algal blooms, flow alteration, over-exploitation, salinization, and contaminants such as pesticides, microplastics, and pharmaceuticals \citep{Reid2019_emerging}.
-To facilitate management interventions that can effectively curtail or even reverse the decline in freshwater biodiversity, research must continue to address key knowledge gaps that, at present, impede progress \citep{Tickner2020_GlobalFWBiodiversityLoss, Harper2021}.
+Yet, freshwater biodiversity is facing severe and accelerating declines\textemdash vertebrate populations in freshwater ecosystems are decreasing at nearly four times the rate of those in marine or terrestrial environments and have greater future projected extinction rates \citep{Tickner2020_GlobalFWBiodiversityLoss, Urban2024_climatechange}.
+Freshwater species face intense pressure from a wide range of persistent and emerging threats, including climate change, land-use modification, pollution, invasive species, infectious diseases, algal blooms, flow alteration, over-exploitation, salinization, and contaminants such as pesticides, microplastics, and pharmaceuticals \citep{Reid2019_emerging}.
+To facilitate management interventions that can curtail or reverse the decline in freshwater biodiversity, research must continue to address key knowledge gaps that impede progress \citep{Tickner2020_GlobalFWBiodiversityLoss, Harper2021}.

 A central challenge in freshwater ecology is to predict how present and future habitat conditions influence species distributions and population abundances, and to apply these insights to inform effective fisheries management \citep{Paukert2021}.
 Modeling the distribution of freshwater fishes involves various approaches that seek to capture the complex interplay between environmental conditions, biotic interactions and the spatial structure of rivers that is unique to freshwater ecosystems.
 Species distribution models are widely used to predict suitable habitats by correlating species occurrences with environmental variables \citep[e.g.,][]{Bond2011, Markovic2012, Radinger2017}, in addition to accounting for species interactions \citep[e.g.,][]{Wagner2020}.
 More spatially explicit methods, such as network-based and graph-theoretical models, consider the dendritic structure of river systems and the effects of connectivity on fish distributions \citep{Eros2012characterizing}.
 Process-based and individual-based models simulate ecological dynamics like dispersal, reproduction, and survival, offering a mechanistic view of species responses to changing conditions \citep{Rogosch2019, Tonkin2021}.
 The choice of model depends on the research question, spatial grain and extent, data availability, computation limitations, and the desire to incorporate river network structure and the contributing upstream watershed.